Czech Republic at the 2009 World Championships in Athletics

-The Czech Republic will compete at the 2009 World Championships in Athletics from 15–23 August.
+The Czech Republic competed at the 2009 World Championships in Athletics from 15–23 August.
 A team of 22 athletes was announced in preparation for the competition.
 Selected athletes have achieved one of the competition's qualifying standards.
-Decathlete Roman Šebrle and javelin thrower Barbora Špotáková enter the competition as the reigning champions and current world record holders.
+Decathlete Roman Šebrle and javelin thrower Barbora Špotáková entered the competition as the reigning champions and world record holders at the time.